Regiment "Cavalleggeri di Palermo" (30th): World War I

 In 1914, the Royal Italian Army cavalry regiments "Nizza Cavalleria" (1st), "Savoia Cavalleria" (3rd), "Lancieri di Novara" (5th), "Cavalleggeri Guide" (19th), and "Cavalleggeri di Catania" (22nd) ceded some of their personnel and horses to help form a group in Palermo, which consisted of three squadrons.
 In January 1915, the 6th Squadron and 7th Squadron of the Regiment "Cavalleggeri di Lucca" (16th), which had been formed on 27 June 1912 for service in the Italo-Turkish War, left Libya and moved to Palermo, as the Regiment "Cavalleggeri di Lucca" (16th) had no room for the two surplus squadrons at its base in Saluzzo.
 In Palermo the 6th Squadron and 7th Squadron formed a second group.
 On 29 April 1915, the two groups entered the newly formed Regiment "Cavalleggeri di Palermo" (30th).

-Soon after the regiment's formation, the 3rd Squadron was detached and sent to Libya were Italian forces were engaged in combat with local rebels.
+Soon after the regiment's formation, the 3rd Squadron was detached and sent to Libya where Italian forces were engaged in combat with local rebels.
 On 12 November 1915, the regiment's 2nd Squadron was disbanded and replaced by the 2nd Squadron of the Regiment "Cavalleggeri Guide" (19th), which was also deployed to Libya.
 By 1916, the regiment consisted of the following units: